bobbyray1005/Ecommerce_web_app/README.md

 # Ecommerce Web FrontEnd With React Js.

-The main concern of our project is to creat full responsive and reactive Ecommerce web service with React js latest version.
+The main concern of our project is to creat full responsive, reactive, authentication, authorization based Ecommerce web service with React js latest version.

 ## Features